Content Error or Suggest an Edit

 - 3,3 = column 3, data 3

-2. Linux top and htop Command
+2. Linux top Command

 The top command in Linux will provide you with a real-time view of the running processes on a system and refresh every 3 seconds.
 It’s a great tool when you quickly need to figure out what is going on resource-wise on a Linux system.